MansiQATester/MansiQATester/README.md

 ### ⚙️ Automation Frameworks & Tools

 - Selenium WebDriver: Extensive experience in automating web application testing, including functional and regression testing using Page Object Model and data-driven frameworks.
-- Playwright: Experience in end-to-end testing for modern web applications with improved reliability and speed.
 - Appium: Skilled in mobile automation testing for Android and iOS applications, ensuring cross-platform compatibility and functionality.
-- REST Assured: Experience in API automation testing, including response validation, status code verification, and integration testing.

 ---